tamdrashtri/tampersonalblog/content/project/_index.md

 ---
 title: A collection of my projects

 ---

-You can find the articles I wrote on my project on Medium.
+You can find blog posts about my projects on [Medium](https://medium.com/@tamhn/).